 The road to a digital future is not without a few obstacles.
 Increased regulation continues to complicate and restrict the distribution of insurance products through banks around the world.
 And while RGA research suggests a winning strategy may involve a multi-channel approach to bancassurance sales – specifically, seeking opportunities to deliver greater consumer value by bundling wealth management, financial family planning, and health products – success requires significant investment and tools to create a positive customer experience.

 Successful bancassurance digital strategies leverage the following four pillars for success:

 - Delivery of product designs that enhance the customer journey and target financial objectives of specific customer segments

 - Integration of regulatory requirements into a seamless multi-channel customer process

 - Establishment of a holistic and broad-based customer dataset with the required custodian management

 - Development of a digital open-standards platform with bank and insurer applications

 In conclusion, RGA’s surveys and distribution research reveal that bancassurance is largely driven by regional factors such as financial deregulation, social security expenditures, tax advantages, and the optimization of relationship banking in established markets.
 Bancassurance growth will ultimately be augmented through digital strategies, automated underwriting and sales, and via targeted customer messaging and improved customer experiences.
 To achieve these goals, bancassurers must navigate a complex, varied, and highly competitive environment.

-To learn more about RGA’s insights into bancassurance and alternative distribution trends, contact us.
+To learn more about RGA’s insights into bancassurance and alternative distribution trends, download this bancassurance presentation and contact us.